7 Luxurious Moringa Oil Body Butter Recipes

 • 10 drops ginger essential oil

-1. Soften the cocoa butter, either by heating it in short 10-second bursts in the microwave or by using a double broiler on low heat on the stovetop.
-The final consistency should be solid enough to clump together, but soft enough to easily separate with a utensil.
+1. Begin by softening the cocoa butter.
+You can do this by heating it in short 10-second bursts in the microwave or by using a double boiler on low heat on the stovetop.
+Aim for a final consistency that is solid enough to clump together but soft enough to easily separate with a utensil.

-2. Set the cocoa butter on a countertop for about 20-30 minutes until cool enough to handle.
+2. Once softened, let the cocoa butter cool on the countertop for about 20-30 minutes until it’s cool enough to handle.

-3. Add Moringa oil, jojoba oil, arrowroot starch to the cocoa butter and mix using a hand/stand mixer or by hand.
-Stir thoroughly until the butter, oils, and starch are entirely incorporated.
+3. Add the Moringa oil, jojoba oil, and arrowroot starch to the cocoa butter.
+Mix everything together using a hand/stand mixer or by hand, ensuring thorough incorporation of the butter, oils, and starch.

-4. Add the essential oils to the body butter and mix once more until all elements are combined.
-This will take about 20 seconds for a hand mixer and about 2 minutes if mixing by hand.
+4. Next, add the essential oils to the body butter and mix once more until all elements are combined.
+This will take about 20 seconds with a hand mixer or about 2 minutes if mixing by hand.

-5. Scoop your body butter into your glass jar and enjoy!
-Remember to close the jar tightly when not in use to ensure longevity.
+5. Finally, scoop your body butter into your glass jar and get ready to enjoy!
+Make sure to seal the jar tightly when not in use to preserve its freshness.

 Conclusion

-Making body butter is extremely easy, especially with the addition of a lightweight oil like Moringa.
+Creating body butter is a breeze, especially when incorporating a lightweight oil like Moringa.

-2 thoughts on “7 Luxurious Moringa Oil Body Butter Recipes”
+2 thoughts on “The 7 Best Moringa Oil Body Butter Recipes [DIY]”

 1. Why do you need to add tapioca or arrowroot starch to the recipe?
 What would happen if you do not add either of these to the product?